petershin/liferay-learn/docs/dxp/latest/en/liferay-development/building-applications/developing-a-java-web-application/using-mvc/using-localized-messages-in-an-mvc-portlet/sharing-localized-messages.md

 Language property files for other locales can also be included in the folder.
 For example, to include language keys for Japanese, add a `Language_ja.properties` file to the folder.

-## Add the bnd Instruction
+## Add the Bnd Instruction

-For each module that you want to share language keys with, you must specify the resource in the bnd header.
+For each module sharing language keys, you must specify the resource in the `bnd` header.

 ```properties
 Bundle-Name: Acme U8T2 Web